GLOBAL MARKETS-Shares, oil fall on growth concerns; gold rises

 this week lured Asian buyers.
 Sentiment was severely shaken by

-the biggest two-day rout in 30 years, which ended on Monday, and
+the biggest two-day rout in 30 years that ended on Monday, and

 gold is seen as vulnerable to further sell-offs.